 - The pilot will be well aware of the continually increasing control wheel force and should either disconnect the autopilot or quit inputting force into the flight controls.

 - AC 25.1329-1C also deals with this scenario and only requires that the disengagement not result in a potential hazard.
-Since the pilot can overpower the out-of-trim condition at that point, and will have at least one hand the control wheel disconnect, there is no hazard.
+Since the pilot can overpower the out-of-trim condition at that point, and will have at least one hand on the control wheel disconnect, there is no hazard.

 The aircraft manufacturer concurred with the avionics manufacturer in that they did not believe written limitations, cautions or warnings were required.